-As the premier manufacturer of latching mechanisms and avionics hold-down devices, Arconic Fastening Systems brings its customers the in-depth experience of many years of working with major aerospace and industrial companies.
+As the premier manufacturer of latching mechanisms and avionics hold-down devices, Arconic Fastening Systems brings in-depth experience of many years of working with major aerospace and industrial companies.
 Specializing in custom latching devices designed to optimize performance for specific applications, Arconic Fastening Systems provides a complete, integrated design and product package.
-Our latch experts can develop innovative, engineered solutions to your most critical and complex design problems.
+Our latch experts can develop innovative, engineered solutions to the most critical and complex design problems.

 Arconic Fastening Systems also offers a latch repair facility.
 For information, email TREArconicRepairs@arconic.com.

 Structural latch assemblies are used in applications requiring elevated static and dynamic load-carrying capability for larger structures where ease of access for passenger entry, cargo loading, or maintenance is required.